How to do Web Scraping with Puppeteer and NodeJS

 });

 These are the two main ways of blocking requests with Puppeteer.
-We can go to the detail checking the URL or block in a more general approach with types.
+We can try a more comprehensive option by checking the URL or block in a more general approach with types.

-We won't go into details, but there is a plugin to block resources.
+We won't go into details here, but there is a plugin to block resources.
 And a more specific one that implements adblocker.

 By blocking these resources, you might be saving 80% on bandwidth!
-It comes as no surprise that most of the content on the Internet nowadays is image or video based.
+It comes as no surprise that most of the web content is image or video based.
 And those weigh way more than plain text.

 On top of that, less traffic means faster scraping.
-And if you are employing metered proxies, cheaper scraping too.
+And if you are employing metered proxies, cheaper, too.

 Speaking of proxies, how can we use them in Puppeteer?

-It comes as no surprise that antibot software is more common every day.
-Almost any website can run a defensive solution thanks to their easy integration.
-If you stay with us, you will learn how to bypass antibot solutions using Puppeteer: Cloudflare or Akamai, for example.
+It comes as no surprise that anti-bot software gets more popular with every passing day.
+Almost any website can run a defensive solution thanks to the easy integrations.

 Proxies are servers that act as intermediaries between your connection and your target site.
-You will send your requests to the proxy, and it will then relay them to the final server.
+You send your requests to the proxy, which will then relay them to the final server.

 Probably the easiest way to ban a scraper is by its IP.
 Millions of requests from the same IP in just a day?
-It's a no-brainer, and any defensive system will block those connections.
+It's a no-brainer for all defensive systems.

-But thanks to proxies, you can have different IPs.
-Rotating proxies can assign a new IP per request, making it more difficult for antibots to ban your scraper.
+However, thanks to proxies, you can have different IPs.
+Rotating proxies can assign a new address per request, making it more difficult for anti-bots to ban your scraper.

-We will use a free proxy for the demo, but we do not recommend them.
-They might work for testing but are not reliable.
-Note that the one below might not work for you.
-They are short-time lived.
+We'll use a free one for the demo, though we don't recommend them for your project.
+They might do for testing but aren't reliable.
+Note that the one below might not work for you since they are short-lived.

 (async () => {